Ursego/JiGit/_______ReadMe_______.txt

 The script creates it with this content:

 _TICKET_NAME_ _TICKET_TITLE_
-Hi <write the tester name here>, https://your_jira_site.com/browse/_TICKET_NAME_ is ready for peer review.
 _DEV_PR_CREATION_URL_

-When XXXXX.txt is cloned together with its parent XXXXX folder for each new ticket, the placeholders are substitute with the actual values.
+When XXXXX.txt is cloned together with its parent XXXXX folder for each new ticket, the placeholders are substituted with the actual values.
-The only thing you need to do manually within the created XXXXX.txt is change <write the tester name here> to the actual tester name.

 EXPLANATION:

 Line 1:
-Ready to be copied to the required "Description" when you commit.
+Ready to be copied to the required "Description" field of your Git client app when you commit.

 Line 2:
-The message for the tester when it's time for the peer review.
-It also allows to quickly open the ticket from Notepad++ by double-clicking the link.

-Line 3:
 The URL to double-click when it's time to create the DEV PR.
 You can create it from a Git client, but then you need to populate the "base:" dropdown manually.

-You can do whatever you want with any placeholders in your XXXXX.txt – remove, change location, or add more occurrences.
+You can add to that template any stuff you want, and do whatever with the placeholders – remove, change location, or add more occurrences.